bazelbuild/bazel/docs/contributing.md

 option activated for C++ build, rebuild Bazel and use your favorite C++ debugger.

-## Bazel's code description
+## Bazel's code layout

-Bazel is organized in several parts:
+Bazel is organized into several parts:

-* A client code in C++ that talk to the server code in java and provide the command-line interface.
-Its code is in `src/main/cpp`.
+* Client code in C++ that talks to the server code in java and provides the command-line interface is found in `src/main/cpp`.
 * Protocol buffers in `src/main/protobuf`.
-* The server code in Java (in `src/main/java` and `src/test/java`)
+* The server code in Java (in `src/main/java`) and its tests (in `src/test/java`)
   * Core code which is mostly composed of [SkyFrame](skyframe.html) and some utilities.
   * [Skylark](skylark/index.html) rules are defined in `tools/build_rules`.
 If you